Sonnō jōi

 was a yojijukugo (four-character compound) phrase used as the rallying cry and slogan of a political movement in Japan in the 1850s and 1860s, during the Bakumatsu period.
 Based on Neo-Confucianism and Japanese nativism, the movement sought to overthrow the Tokugawa shogunate and restore the power of the Emperor of Japan.

 Etymology

-Sonnō jōi is the Japanese reading of the Chinese idiom Zunwang Rangyi (尊王攘夷; "Revere the King, Expel the Barbarians").
-During the Spring and Autumn period of China, Chancellor Guan Zhong of Qi initiated a policy known as Zunwang Rangyi, in reference to the Zhou kings.
-Adopting and adhering to it, Duke Huan of Qi assembled the Chinese feudal lords to strike down the threat of barbarians from China.
-For it, Confucius himself praised Guan Zhong for the preservation of Chinese civilization through the example of the contrast in the hairstyles and clothing styles between them and barbaric peoples.
+Sonnō jōi is the Japanese reading of the Chinese idiom 尊王攘夷 zūn wáng rǎng yí coined by Chancellor Guan Zhong of Qi during China's the Spring and Autumn period of China in reference to the Zhou kings.
+Adopting and adhering to it, Duke Huan of Qi assembled the Chinese feudal lords to strike down the threat of Yi foreigners/"barbarians" from China.
+For it, Confucius himself praised Guan Zhong for the preservation of Chinese civilization through the example of the contrast in hairstyles and clothing styles of them the Hua (華) from the Yi (夷) peoples east of them who were foreign or "barbaric" to the Hua.
 Through the Analects of Confucius, the Chinese expression came to be transmitted to Japan as sonnō jōi.